Federal Maritime Commission.

-A copy of the information collection, or copies of any comments received, may be obtained by contacting Donna Lee at (202) 523-5800 or email at firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information
+Copies of the information collection and instructions, or copies of any comments received, may be obtained by contacting Donna Lee at (202) 523-5800 or email: email@example.com.

 Request for Comments

-Comments submitted in response to this notice will be included or summarized in our request for Office of Management and Budget (OMB) approval of the relevant information collection.
-All comments received, including attachments, are part of the public record and subject to disclosure.
-Please do not include any confidential material or material that you consider inappropriate for public disclosure.
-We invite comments on: (1) The necessity and utility of the proposed information collection for the proper performance of the agency's functions; (2) the accuracy of the estimated burden; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) the use of automated collection techniques or other forms of information technology to minimize the information collection burden.
+Comments submitted in response to this notice will be included or summarized in our request for Office of Management and Budget approval of the relevant information collection.
+All comments are part of the public record and subject to disclosure.
+Please do not include any confidential or inappropriate material in your comments.
+We invite comments on: (1) The necessity and utility of the information collection for the proper performance of the agency's functions; (2) the accuracy of the estimated burden; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) the use of automated collection techniques or other forms of information technology to minimize the information collection burden.

 Information Collection Open for Comment

-Frequency: This information is collected when applicants apply for a certificate or when existing certificants change any information in their application forms.
+Frequency: This information is collected when applicants apply for a license or registration, complete the triennial renewal, or when existing licensees or registrants change certain information in their application forms.

-Number of Annual Respondents: The Commission estimates the total number of respondents at 47 annually.
+Number of Annual Respondents: The Commission estimates a potential annual respondent universe of 6,475 entities.

-Total Annual Burden: The Commission estimates the total burden at 1,359 hours per year.Start Signature
+Total Annual Burden: The Commission estimates the total annual burden at 3,941 hours.

 BILLING CODE 6731-AA-P